blandine-401javascript/lab-19/README.md

 #### Tets

-* Units test: 'npm test'

-- How do you run app?
+- How to use your library?
-  -  open 3 console:
+  -  open 4 console:
+    - run nodemon api.js
+    - run nodemon queue-sever.js
+    - run nodemon vendor-01.js
+    - run nodemon  vendor-02.js

+    use postman as a client to see the output in the console,